Working Papers

 The number of varieties of financial products that firms can use to raise funds from investors has rapidly expanded over the past decades.
 This paper studies innovation in financial products using a combination of granular data on security issuance and a model of allocation of financial products to firms in specific sectors.
 We find three key patterns.
 First, the differential adoption of products across firms explains most of the observed variation in the amounts of funds raised.
 Second, firms that adopt new products are more successful in raising funds.
 Finally, most funds raised from new financial products come from a large number of distinct products that are highly specialized in that only a few firms use them.

-Patents to Products: Product Innovation and Firm Dynamics (with David ArgenteSalomé Baslandze, and Douglas Hanley [Paper] March 2023
+Patents to Products: Product Innovation and Firm Dynamics (with David ArgenteSalomé Baslandze, and Douglas Hanley [Paper] Quarterly Journal of Economics, Reject and Resubmit, March 2023

 We study the prevalence and implications of firms' strategic practices to patent but not commercialize new ideas.
 We develop a model illustrating that market leaders have higher incentives to use these practices, and we create a novel data set linking patents to products to evaluate the model's implications.
 We quantify that 62% of patents do not lead to product introductions.
 These patents imply a 2.5% reduction in the rate of creative destruction.
 The possibility of obtaining patent protection without product commercialization also reduces market leaders' innovation efforts, potentially reversing the benefits of the patent system as a whole.